MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 SCNTransaction.Commit ();
 ```

 You can animate much more than rotation though.
-Many properties of Scene Kit are animatable.
+Many properties of SceneKit are animatable.
 For example, the following code animates the material’s `Shininess` to increase the specular reflection.

 ```csharp
 SCNTransaction.Begin ();